TECHNICAL RESILIENCE:

 We are here especially for you as unique professional, to come alongside you and partner with you, as you work on a (architecture / urban / development / policy / land / water / climate) curriculum, so that you can offer effective and resilient education in its simplest form.

-1999/03/11 Conceptual Cycles in Urban Development Management Are we getting better and better -or just going round in circles?
+Davidson, Forbes 1999.
+Conceptual Cycles in Urban Development Management; are we getting better and better – or just going round in circles?
 Implications for Capacity Building and Research.
+N-Aerus (Network Association of European Researchers on Urbanisation in the South) conference, Venice.

 StudioBlended Foundation 2024